Recommendations & Conclusions

 The Government should look at how to respond to the occupational demands placed on farmers, agricultural and veterinary workers and any cultural barriers that: prevent these workers from taking time away from work, are detrimental for mental health without opportunity for respite, or are a block on taking time off …

-Government response.
 The government highlights its close existing work and regular engagement with the veterinary profession, and points to several initiatives already in place by organisations like the RCVS and BVA to support the mental health of veterinary professionals.
-It does not …
+It does not commit to new government action …

 28